 Redeye's programme

 Redeye delivers a range of events for photographers at all levels and genres.
-If you've never been and want to find out more, a Network Meeting would be a good place to start - they take place regularly in Manchester and Liverpool.
+If you've never been and want to find out more, a networking event would be a good place to start - they take place regularly in Manchester, Liverpool and Sheffield - or drop into one of our Fourth Year sessions across the North of England.
 We also have regular talks, walks, masterclasses, portfolio critiques, and workshops and seminars covering business, creative and technical matters.
-Our flagship annual event is the National Photography Symposium.
-Our long term course devoted to helping people show their work is called Lightbox and runs every two years; the next one launches in summer 2012.
+Our flagship biennial event is the National Photography Symposium where issues that affect the whole of photography are discussed.
+Our long term course devoted to helping people show their work is called Lightbox and runs every two years.
 We also provide a range of information and opportunities via this website, email newsletters and social media.
 Most of what we do is open to all, and all are welcome.
 Members get priority access and reduced prices on our events and activities, and there are occasional exclusive members' events and opportunities.

 Partnerships

 Redeye is very pleased to work with a large number of partner organisations to deliver its events, such as galleries, universities and other photographic and arts organisations.
-Redeye is a member of the following umbrella organisations:
+Redeye is a member of The British Photographic Council, an umbrella organisation for most of the UK's member organisations in photography and The Socially Engaged Photography Network.
+Redeye is also part of the Contemporary Visual Arts Network North West (CVAN NW) network.

 History